top of page

 Buchanan County, Missouri

-Not only is this Swallowtail’s largest mitigation project to date, this site also has the most potential for floodplain management and environmental gain.
-In addition to restoring this vast property from agricultural fields to native wetland, riparian, and prairie habitats, the onsite levees were breached which reestablished floodplain connectivity to 170 acres of land along the very floodprone Platte River.
-In all, this mitigation site legally protects one or both sides of 1.9 miles of perennial rivers as well as 0.6 mile of intermittent and ephemeral streams.
-This legal protection and the associated widening of the currently narrow riparian corridors to widths of 600 feet will be especially valuable in this location because Castile Creek is granted the highest level of priority by the responsible regulatory agencies because it is a designated fish spawning habitat; the property had previously been a high-level priority for purchase by the Missouri Department of Conservation.
+Not only is this Swallowtail’s largest mitigation project to date, this site has provided significant floodplain management and environmental gain.
+In addition to restoring this vast property from agricultural fields to native wetland, riparian, and prairie habitats, the onsite levees were breached, which re-established floodplain connectivity to 170 acres of land along the flood-prone Platte River.
+In all, this mitigation site legally protects one or both sides of almost 2.5 miles of streams, with 1.9 of those miles being along the Platte River and Castile Creek.
+This legal protection, along with the expansion of previously narrow riparian corridors to a width of 600 feet, was especially valuable because Castile Creek receives the highest level of priority from regulatory agencies due to its status as a designated fish spawning habitat.
+In addition, the property had previously been identified by the Missouri Department of Conservation as a high priority acquisition area.

-In its pre-restoration state as an agricultural property, this site consisted of large expanses of artificially drained flat farm fields, most of which were protected by levees which reduced the connectivity between the Platte River and Castile Creek and their floodplain and therefore exacerbated flooding elsewhere.
-Additionally, several ephemeral streams were eradicated or highly modified by agricultural earthwork.
+Prior to restoration, this site consisted of large expanses of artificially drained, flat farm fields.
+Most of these fields were protected by levees, which reduced the connectivity between the Platte River and Castile Creek and their floodplain and, therefore, worsened flooding elsewhere.
+Additionally, several ephemeral streams had been eradicated or highly modified by agricultural earthwork.

 These impairments were addressed through the following activities: